-During the year ended December 31, 2018, the Company's indirect wholly-owned subsidiary (the "Taxpayer") in Indonesia received a tax assessment notice ("2018 Assessment") from the ITO in relation to the creditability of VAT arising from the acquisition of a plot of land in Jakarta, Indonesia in October 2013 ("Land VAT") which amounted to IDR183,834.4 million (approximately HK\$100.8 million).
+During the year ended December 31, 2018, the Company's indirect wholly-owned subsidiary (the "Taxpayer") in Indonesia received a tax assessment notice ("2018 Assessment") from the ITO in relation to the creditability of VAT arising from the acquisition of a plot of land in Jakarta, Indonesia in October 2013 ("Land VAT") which amounted to IDR183,834.4 million (approximately HK\$100.6 million).

-Such Land VAT had been reported as a creditable input VAT in the monthly VAT report for the period of October 2013 to compensate future output VAT after the tax assessment issued in 2014.
-However, after a tax re-audit which was performed by the ITO during 2017, the ITO issued an assessment notice stating that the Land VAT is non-creditable resulting in a tax underpayment of IDR183,834.4 million (approximately HK\$100.8 million) and a penalty of IDR183,834.4 million (approximately HK\$100.8 million).
-According to the tax assessment notice, the Taxpayer is required to pay the underpaid tax and penalty totalling IDR367,668.8 million (approximately HK\$201.6 million).
-The Group filed an objection against the tax assessment in August 2018 and the ITO issued a decision letter to reject the Group's objection in July 2019.
-After consideration of professional advice, the Group maintain the view that the ITO has no basis to issue the 2018 Assessment and the Group lodged an appeal to the tax court in September 2019.
-The Group had attended the tax court hearings since June 2020 and the verdict was announced on December 21, 2021 in favour of the Group.
-The case will be considered closed if the ITO does not apply for review by the supreme court within a period of no later than three months after the decision was sent by the tax court.
-The amounts of tax and penalty demanded in the assessment were paid in advance in August 2018 and included in "Prepayments, deposits and other current assets" in the consolidated statement of financial position as at December 31, 2021.
-No provision of impairment was recognised for the VAT balance as at December 31, 2021.
-Up to the date of these financial statements, the amount paid for tax underpayment of IDR183,834.4 million (approximately HK\$100.8 million) and a penalty of IDR183,834.4 million (approximately HK\$100.8 million) have been refunded to the Group.
-Such refund has no effect to the consolidated statement of comprehensive income in the financial year which the refund was received.
+Such Land VAT has been reported as creditable input VAT in the monthly VAT report for the period of October 2013 to compensate future output VAT after the tax assessment issued in 2014.
+However, after a tax re-audit which was performed by the ITO in 2018, the ITO issued an assessment notice stating that the Land VAT is non-creditable resulting in a tax underpayment of IDR183,834.4 million (approximately HK\$100.6 million) and a penalty of IDR183,834.4 million (approximately HK\$100.6 million).
+According to the tax assessment notice, the Taxpayer is required to pay the tax underpayment and penalty totalling IDR367,668.8 million (approximately HK\$201 million).
+The Group has filed an objection against the tax assessment in August 2018 and the ITO issued a decision letter to reject the Group's objection in July 2019.
+After consideration of professional advice, the Group remains of the view that the ITO has no basis to issue the 2018 Assessment and the Group lodged an appeal to the tax court in September 2019.
+The Group had attended the tax court hearings during the year ended December 31, 2020 and the process is still ongoing.
+The amounts of tax and penalty demanded in the assessment have been paid in advance in August 2018 and included in "Prepayments, deposits and other current assets" in the consolidated statement of financial position as at December 31, 2020.
+No provision of impairment has been recognised for the VAT balance as at December 31, 2020.

-DECEMBER 31, 2021 (Amount expressed in Hong Kong dollars unless otherwise stated)
+DECEMBER 31, 2020 (Amount expressed in Hong Kong dollars unless otherwise stated)